marcelm/cutadapt/doc/guide.rst

 and xz (``.xz``).

 The default compression level for gzip output is 6.
 Use option ``-Z`` to change this to level 1.
-This is faster, but the files need more space, and therefore a good choice for short-lived intermediate files.
+The files need more space, but it is faster and therefore a good choice for short-lived intermediate files.